 8. Documentation and Other Process Matters

-Issuers with financial instruments listed on a regulated market must comply with the rules set out in the EU-Market Abuse Regulation (MAR) and Delegated Regulation (EU) No. 2016/1052, which grant, under certain conditions, exemptions from the prohibitions of insider dealing and market manipulation for buy-back programmes and stabilisation measures.
-The MAR, in Art.
-5, provides the conditions under which buy-back programmes and stabilisation may be carried out, without conflicting with the rules on prohibition of market manipulation.
-Part of these conditions are obligations to disclose the full details of the programme prior to the start of trading and to report transactions to the competent authorities.
-Regulation (EU) 2019/980 sets out the detailed information of any stabilisation, which issuers must disclose in prospectus.
-In case of both, buy-back programmes and stabilisation measures, each transaction shall be reported to the NBS no later than by the end of the seventh daily market session following the date of such transaction.
+Issuers with financial instruments listed on a regulated market must comply with the rules set out in the EU-Market Abuse Regulation (MAR) and Delegated Regulation (EU) No. 2016/1052, which grant under certain conditions exemptions from the prohibitions of insider dealing and market manipulation for buy-back programs and stabilization measures.
+The MAR in Article 5 provides the conditions under which buy-back programs and stabilization may be carried out, without conflicting with the rules on the prohibition of market manipulation.
+Part of these conditions are obligations to disclose the full details of the program before the start of trading and to report transactions to the competent authorities.
+The Regulation (EU) 2019/980 sets out the detailed information of any stabilization, which issuers must disclose in the prospectus.
+Both for buy-back programs and for stabilization measures each transaction shall be reported to the NBS no later than by the end of the seventh daily market session following the date of the execution.

-The Securities Act recognizes the contract on the loan of securities, where the lender undertakes to transfer to the borrower a certain number of substitutable securities, and the borrower agrees to transfer to the creditor the same number of substitutable securities after the completion of an agreed period.
+The Securities Act recognizes the contract on the loan of security, where the lender undertakes to transfer to the borrower a certain number of fungible securities, and the borrower agrees to transfer to the creditor the same number of fungible securities after the completion of an agreed period.
 The borrower also undertakes to pay a fee, if agreed.
-Instead of a monetary fee, it can be agreed that the number of substitutable securities returned will be greater than the number which the creditor loaned to the borrower.
-A contract on the loan of securities must be made in writing.
-The pre-requisites of valid contract on loan of securities are specification of the class, number and the ISIN number of the securities transferred (if assigned).
+Instead of a financial fee, it may be agreed that the number of fungible securities returned will be greater than the number that the creditor lent to the borrower.
+A contract on the loan of security must be made in writing.
+For a contract to borrow securities to be valid, it must specify the class, number, and, if assigned, the ISIN number of the securities transferred.

 9. Ongoing Reporting Obligations (Life as a Public Company)

-Pursuant to the Stock Exchange Act, an issuer of shares or debt shall publish its annual financial report at the latest four months after the end of each financial year and a semi-annual financial report covering the first six months of the financial year no later than three months after the end of the respective period for which the semi-annual financial report is prepared; the issuer shall also ensure that these reports remain publicly available for at least ten years.
+Pursuant to the Stock Exchange Act an issuer of shares or debt shall publish its annual financial report at the latest four months after the end of each financial year.

 9.1.
 Ad hoc disclosures

-MAR obliges all issuers of financial instruments to notify the market of inside information so that other market participants are not put at a disadvantage against company insiders.
-The ad hoc disclosure requirement applies to all issuers who have requested or received admission of their financial instruments to trading on a regulated market or a multilateral trading facility (MTF) in Slovakia.
+The MAR obliges all issuers of financial instruments to notify the market of inside information so that other market participants are not put at a disadvantage to company insiders.
+The ad hoc disclosure requirement applies to all issuers who have requested or received an admission of their financial instruments to trading on a regulated market or a multilateral trading facility (MTF) in Slovakia.

-The issuers shall notify all market participants rapidly and comprehensively of any inside information so that investors can make well-founded decisions.
+The issuers shall notify all market participants rapidly and comprehensively of any inside information so that investors can make well-founded decisions and are not put at a disadvantage to insiders.
 For this reason, the issuers have a legal obligation to disclose to the public immediately any facts about their company that have the potential to influence the price of the financial instrument and directly concern the issuer (Article 17(1) of the MAR).

-Amongst other reporting obligations, the issuer is, inter alia, obliged to disclose the information about changes in the issuer’s financial situation or other facts which can cause a substantial change in the price of shares or restrict the issuer’s ability to fulfil the obligations resulting from the share issue, or significantly affect the issuer’s business activity, the information about convening ordinary and extraordinary general meetings, including their agenda, the information about personnel changes of the members of a statutory body, members of supervisory bodies and key managers of the issuer, the information about admission of the issuer’s securities to trading on another regulated market and the information about any modification of rights attached to the various types of shares.
+Amongst other reporting obligations, the issuer is, inter alia, obliged to disclose information about changes in the issuer’s financial situation or other facts during the year that can cause a substantial change in the price of shares or restrict the issuer’s ability to fulfill the obligations resulting from the share issue, or significantly affect the issuer’s business activity, the information about convening ordinary and extraordinary general meetings, including their agenda, the information about personnel changes of the members of a statutory body, members of supervisory bodies and key managers of the issuer, the information about admission of the issuer’s securities to trading on another regulated market and the information about any change in the rights attached to the various types of shares.